 Borscht will keep in the fridge for up to 3 days when stored in an airtight container.

 Other Tasty Slavic Soups

 - Russian Red Borscht Recipe – Classic Ukrainian Beef Soup

 - Cabbage Soup Recipe – Cabbage and bone-in meat soup

 - Cabbage Roll Soup (One-Pot) – Cabbage rolls in soup form!

 - Fish Soup (aka Uhka) – Light fish and herb soup

 - Dice the bell peppers and onions into tiny cubes.
 Shred the cabbage and dice the potatoes into bite-sized pieces.
 Next, grate the carrots and beets.
 Set the veggies aside.

-- Fill up a pot of water and bring it to a boil.
-Add the cooked veggies to the pot.
+- Add water to the cooked veggies.
 Next, add in the herbs of your choice, followed by the potatoes and cabbage.
 Season the borscht with salt and pepper.